afilimonov/udacity-deeprl-p1-continous-control/README.md

 $ jupyter notebook
 ```

-To train and test the agent, start jupyter notebook, open `Continuous_Control.ipynb` and execute the cells.
+To train and test the open `Continuous_Control.ipynb` and execute the cells.
 The notebook contains additional inforamation on all steps requried to train and test the agent.

 #### Additional Information